dahlia/seonbi/README.md

 Seonbi provides official executable binaries for Linux (x86_64), macOS, and Windows (64-bit).
 You can download them from the [releases] page.

+If you prefer [Scoop] on Windows use the Seonbi official bucket:

+    scoop bucket add seonbi https://github.com/dahlia/seonbi.git
+    scoop install seonbi

 It is also distributed as a [Docker image][dockerhub]:

     $ echo '訓民正音' | docker run -i dahlia/seonbi:latest seonbi